syncfusion-content/wpf-docs/wpf/PivotGrid/Defining-Grouping-Bar-properties-for-PivotGr.md

 * A **sort indicator** which identifies the sort order applied to the field's values
 * A **remove button** which used for removing the corresponding item.

 We cannot able to perform Sorting and Filtering for PivotCalculation items.
-Similary, we cannot able to perform Sorting for Filter items.
+Similarly, we cannot able to perform Sorting for Filter items.

 Please refer the below which illustrates certain properties available in Grouping Bar.